-Children are special in many ways and so this list is not exhaustive.
+Children are special in many ways, so this list is not exhaustive.

 If your child has questions about children and adults with special needs, explore some of the materials at the bottom of this list.
 These books may help!

 This book has original and effective methods for engaging with children with Asperger Syndrome.
 The author discusses theory of mind, the necessity for concrete forms of communication, and ways to inspire imagination through sensorial experiences.
 She explores the untapped power of special interests, explaining how to harness these interests to encourage academic, social, and emotional growth.
 Affirming that different doesn't mean defective, this book offers the insight and guidance that parents and professionals need to connect with the Asperkids in their life and get them excited about learning

 Bright, talented children diagnosed with developmental or learning disorders are known as "Twice Exceptional" (or 2e).
 Because giftedness and disability often mask one another, many 2e kids aren't identified by our current mental health and educational systems--and as a result they don't receive the therapies or special educational services that can minimize their challenges and build on their talents.
 Despite their giftedness, 2e children often underachieve, drop out, and have poor life outcomes.
 Bright Not Broken offers parents and professionals alternatives for identifying and supporting 2e children.
 This book will show that there is hope for bright children who have been misunderstood and misdiagnosed and shows parents and educators how to help 2e children become capable adults--Excerpted from publisher

 "A younger brother describes all the fun he has with the big sister he loves so much just because.
 He is enthusiastic about just how loving and special she is, and delights in telling us about all the fun things they do together.
 Only as his tale unfolds does the reader begin to realize that his sister has special needs and by then the reader just accepts, as he does, all the wonderful things about her."--Publishers description